Larsker136/Rocket-Launch-Simulator/README.md

   - `Escape` (leaving Earth's gravity)

 ## What I Learned
--  Without additional thrust after launch, achieving a stable orbit is difficult
+-  Without additional thrust after launch, achieving a stable orbit is impossible
 -  Most trajectories naturally form elliptical orbits
 -  Initial velocity (magnitude and direction) is critical for orbit formation
+-  Escape velocity differs in different distance from earth
+  - The escape velocity on the surface of earth is 11.25km/s